Testimonies

 PRAISE THE LORD FOR HIS GRACE AND MERCY

-John’ Story (received into full communion)
+John’s Story (received into full communion)

 My Christian journey started at a modern church, yet despite my familiarity with theology and regular reading of the Bible, I yearned for deeper encounters beyond mere emotional stirrings.
 Ironically, this quest led me away from the modern church because I could no longer identify with certain practices without a strong theological basis.
 By God’s grace, my supportive girlfriend, who later became my fiancée, introduced me to the Catholic Mass.
 Initially, I found it all a bit strange—the rituals, the chants, the kneeling, and standing—it all seemed rather complex.
 In comparison, a Catholic Mass made a typical Sunday service seem like a mere warm-up act for brunch.